 - Helps to instantly to boost skin’s ability and hold moisture for long-lasting hydration

 - Formulated with squalane, glycerin, fountain plant and fragmented hyaluronic acid

 - Suitable for all skin types

+With all of the above, I recognise how costly and stressful it can be trying and testing new products, each time coupled with that overwhelming faith that ‘this will solve everything’.
+I like to invest in those moments because they really do give me a boost, but I cannot stress this enough, you do not have to spend the earth to care for your skin.
 I’d love to know about what you use for your skin and I’d like to create a small e-book to help those suffering.
 If you’d like your tips or helpful pointers included.
-Please email me with your details and the advice you have to email@example.com with the subject header ‘Skin Picking Advice’.
-For now, please tag us in your fav skin care products on Instagram @mentalmovementmagazine X
+Please email me with your details and the advice you have to firstname.lastname@example.org with the subject header ‘Skin Picking Advice’.
+For now, please tag us in your fave skincare products on Instagram @mentalmovementmagazine X